panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 }
 ```

-If the debounced or throttled event handler access props or state values, do not forget to set property the dependencies argument of `useMemo(..., dependencies)`.
+If the debounced or throttled event handler accesses props or state values, do not forget to set the dependencies argument of `useMemo(..., dependencies)`.

 *What events, in your opinion, worth debouncing and throttling?*